 - The ability to "turn off" audit logs for a period of time.

 4. Poor-Quality Baseline Scan

 Polling-based file integrity monitoring software works by checking file attributes at designated intervals.
-The files' status is converted into hashes, which is compared against a baseline scan of critical system files.
+The files' status is converted into hashes, which are compared against a baseline scan of critical system files.
 This baseline scan is completed at the time of file integrity monitoring implementation.

 If your files are corrupted with malicious code or other inherent issues at the time of implementation, you lack a "safe" comparison for future polling.
-This diminishes the quality of your future file integrity monitoring results and can allow existing compromise to go undetected.
+This diminishes the quality of your future file integrity monitoring results and can allow existing compromises to go undetected.
 While unique needs vary, many organizations with large or complex networks should consider real-time change detection-based file integrity monitoring software instead of a solution that relies primarily on polling.

-Read More: Real Time Change Detection vs. Polling
+Read More: Real-Time Change Detection vs. Polling

 5. OS Compatibility

 Not all file integrity monitoring solutions work optimally with every type of operating system. *Nix operating systems are the most commonly supported options with open source file integrity monitoring, while Windows and Mac are rarer.